stclib/STC/README.md

 have been optimized for decades). **cmap** with default hash key is almost 3 times faster than *std::unordered_map* on insert and erase, and has orders of magnitude faster iteration and destruction.
 Additionally, **csmap** is notable faster on lookup than *std::map*'s typical red-black tree implementation. *csmap* uses an AA-tree (Arne Andersson, 1993), which tends to create a flatter structure (more balanced) than red-black trees.
-Be aware of though, both *std::map* and *csmap* are more than an order of magnitude slower than the unordered map implementations (n is 20 times smaller in the benchmarks).
+Be aware of though, both *csmap* and *std::map* and are much slower than the unordered map implementations (`n` is half in the benchmarks).

 Highlights
 ----------